The Mill Girls of Lowell

 I haven’t been able to confirm the source of Chomsky’s quote, but you can see from their newspaper that the contributors were actually that smart.
 Anything from this newspaper could be the mistaken for the writing of a modern professor at a state university, but it was, in fact, written by some young woman working twelve hours per day in a dirty and dangerous textile mill.

 The first generation of textile mill workers was dominated by school teachers (you must wonder why).
 They set the stage for mill girl culture.
 As avid readers, they encouraged and taught the farm girls in their ranks.
 Workers often hid books in their aprons, just for the opportunity to read them for minutes or seconds at a time.
+They got library cards, and they used them.
+They attended lectures at the local athenaeum, and organised their own reading groups.
 Despite their 72 hour work week and forced church attendance, these workers somehow found time to establish and operate a literary magazine as well.

 Not surprisingly, these women led the earliest industrial strikes.